unwind/gitbrowser/README.markdown

 ![Grep Dialog](https://github.com/unwind/gitbrowser/raw/master/doc/screenshots/grep.png "Grep")

+The text entry will be filled in with either the currently selected text, or the word under the cursor if no selection exists.

 The matches returned by git will be added to Geany's message window, and the relevant tab will be displayed for easy access.
 A count of matches is also shown.